Here is a list of the common questions for students:

 - The minimum stay is two weeks and our daily rates will apply instead of monthly rates for those stays that are less than one month.
 Review homestay rates/costs page for more details.

--Housing is available in the form of single room in apartments, town houses, or houses.
+-Housing is accessible in the form of a single room in apartments, town houses, or houses.

 - Yes, electricity/hydro, heat and hot water.

 - Yes, Internet access is included if you have your own computer or laptop with wireless connection.

 - Some Host families in the deluxe homestay range offer the visitor their bathroom, subject to availability, and must provide bathroom facilities that are shared by the family.
 Please note that your bathroom supplies are not included; like your own shampoo, soap, towels, tooth paste, brush, shaving gel, raiser, and toilet paper.